-RuvidarTM, has been demonstrated preclinically to bind with transferrin, a human glycoprotein, forming the compound named, Rutherrin®.
-Various cancer cells, in peer-reviewed publications, have demonstrated significantly more transferrin receptors versus healthy cells, allowing the deposition of the Ruvidar® payload inside the cancer cell, versus a healthy cell, through endocytosis.
-When light or radiation activated, Ruvidar® has been demonstrated to destroy cancer cells through the production of singlet oxygen and/or Reactive Oxygen Species ("ROS"), from the inside out, inducing oxidative stress, leading to Immunogenic Cell Death ("ICD"), known as apoptosis.
+Ruvidar[TM], has been demonstrated preclinically to bind with transferrin, a human glycoprotein, forming the compound named, Rutherrin[®].
+Transferrin is utilized by the human body to transport molecular iron to every cell in the body.
+Various cancer cells, in peer-reviewed publications, have demonstrated significantly more transferrin receptors versus healthy cells, allowing the preferential deposition of the Ruvidar[®] payload inside the cancer cell, versus a healthy cell, through endocytosis.
+When light or radiation activated, Ruvidar[®] has been demonstrated to destroy cancer cells through the production of singlet oxygen and/or Reactive Oxygen Species ("ROS"), from the inside out, inducing oxidative stress, leading to Immunogenic Cell Death ("ICD").

-The ACT division is in the preclinical research and development of Rutherrin® intended to be utilized as an injectable form of RuvidarTM, for the treatment of Glio Blastoma Multiforme ("GBM") and Non-Small Cell Lung Cancer ("NSCLC").
+The Drug Division is in the preclinical research and development of Rutherrin[®] intended to be utilized as an injectable form of Ruvidar[TM], for the treatment of Glio Blastoma Multiforme ("GBM") and Non-Small Cell Lung Cancer ("NSCLC").

-There are no commercial and/or financial benefits of the ACT division for the Company at the present time, resulting in zero revenue, sales or commercial distribution of this technology.
+There are no commercial and/or financial benefits of the Drug Division for the Company at the present time, resulting in zero revenue, sales or commercial distribution of this technology.

-Theralase® conducts its own research and development into the ACT technology, as well as enlisting the support of external scientific, research, regulatory and Clinical Research Organizations ("CROs").
+Theralase[®] conducts its own research and development in the Drug Division, as well as enlisting the support of external scientific, research, regulatory and Clinical Research Organizations ("CROs").